-This week has seen the release of several pre-rendered cinematic trailers.
-Exciting though they were , brows were raised, then furrowed, then frowned in the PCG office as we noted how precious little these dramatic scenes reflected the actual action of the game.
+Pre-rendered cinematic trailers.
+Exciting though they can be, brows are are raised, then furrowed, then frowned in the PCG office as we note how precious little these dramatic scenes reflected the actual action of the game.

 It need not be so.
-Even fully pre-rendered trailers can do a better job of encapsulating the games they promote—and probably do a better job of selling them too.
+Even fully pre-rendered trailers can do a decent job of encapsulating the games they promote—and probably do a better job of selling them too.
 We cast our minds back to our favourite trailers of yore, and picked out the five that we felt best captured the games within, while offering visuals that are every bit as thrilling, powerful and cool.

-Save for a snippet of pre-rendered CGI at the beginning, this is pretty much just an expertly-edited grab from the game itself.
-Not only does this, succinctly explain the action and features of the game, but it creates an epic four-minute trajectory of awesome escalation.
+Save for a snippet of pre-rendered CGI at the beginning, this is pretty much just an expertly edited grab from the game itself.
+Not only does this succinctly explain the action and features of the game, but it creates an epic four-minute trajectory of awesome escalation.
 Then the camera pans back from what seemed surely to be its climax, to reveal yet another immense level of robotic carnage.
-Even now, six years after Supreme Commander's release, the trailer still makes it look like the ultimate future of the RTS.
+Even now, years after Supreme Commander's release, the trailer still makes it look like the ultimate future of the RTS.